Get instant quote

 Consider adding bracing support to small features with an aspect ratio greater than four.

-Small features with a high width-to-height aspect ratio are prone to vibrations and are thus difficult to machine accurately.
+Small, slender features with a high width-to-height ratio are prone to vibration, making precise machining difficult.

 To minimize cost:

-• Add bracing support around small features or connect them to a wall to improve their stiffness.
+• Add bracing around small features or connect them to a wall to increase stiffness.

 9. Remove all text and lettering